antfu/antfu.me/pages/posts/ai-qrcode.md

 ### 5. Refining Details

+> Update: I recently built a toolkit to help with this process, check my new blog post [👉 **Refine AI Generated QR Code**](/posts/ai-qrcode-refine) for more details.

 The generated images from the model are not perfect in every detail.
 For instance, you may have noticed that the hand and face appear slightly distorted, and the three anchor boxes in the corner are less visually appealing.
 We can use the **inpaint** feature to tell the model to redraw some parts of the image (it would better if you keep the same or similiar prompts as the original generation).

 Inpainting typically requires a similar amount of time as generating a text-to-image, and it involves either luck or patience.
 Often, I utilize Photoshop to "borrow" some parts from previously generated images and utilize the spot healing brush tool to clean up glitches and artifacts.
 My Photoshop layers would looks like this: